glm-tools/pyglmnet/paper/paper.md

 ```

 As a result of this compatibility, ``scikit-learn`` tools for building pipelines, cross-validation and grid search can be reused by Pyglmnet users.
 Pyglmnet has already been used in published work
 [@bertran2018active; @rybakken2019decoding; @hofling2019probing; @benjamin2017modern].
-It is unit tested and includes documentation in the form of tutorials, docstrings and
+It contains unit tests and includes documentation in the form of tutorials, docstrings and
 examples that are run through continuous integration.

 # Acknowledgements